-Competitive Features of UPT Label Limitations Traditional Testing Systems Stability of Label (Fading) Immediate analysis required for enzyme labels or overdevelopment can occur Permanent UPT labels are stable permitting flexibility in running and analyzing test samples.
-Samples may be repeatedly analyzed over weeks to years Loss of signal after exposure to excessive light known as photobleaching involving fluorescent labels prohibits prolonged analysis Photobleaching is not problematic with UPT labels Background Interference Blood, tissue and contaminants can interfere with specific signal creating potential for false positives Up-conversion eliminates non-specific background signals or noise Single vs. Multiple Sample Processing Enzyme methods require analysis of a single determinant per sample Fluorescence methods require careful selection of multiple label combinations to avoid quenching or energy transfer resulting in loss of signal Presently, UPT can be used to detect 4 target substances per sample, thereby reducing samples and processing time Sensitivity Sensitivity varies from 10-/18/ for chemiluminescence to 10-/12/ for enzymes Sensitivity of 10-/18/ for UPT equals the most sensitive detection technology Hazards Some enzyme-based systems employ hazardous materials as part of the test Radioactive waste creates an environmental hazard and has a disposal expense UPT particles are non- hazardous
+Competitive Features of UPT Traditional Testing Systems Stability of Label (Fading) Immediate analysis required for enzyme labels or overdevelopment can occur Permanent UPT labels are stable permitting flexibility in running and analyzing test samples.
+Samples may be repeatedly analyzed over weeks to years Loss of signal after exposure to excessive light known as photobleaching involving fluorescent labels prohibits prolonged analysis Photobleaching is not problematic with UPT labels Background Interference Blood, tissue and contaminants can interfere with specific signal creating potential for false positives Up-conversion eliminates non-specific background signals or noise Single vs. Multiple Sample Processing Enzyme methods require analysis of a single determinant per sample Presently, UPT can be used to detect 4 target substances per sample, thereby reducing samples an processing time Fluorescence methods require careful selection of multiple label combinations to avoid quenching or energy transfer resulting in loss of signal Sensitivity Sensitivity varies from 10-/18/ for chemiluminescence to 10-/12/ for enzymes Sensitivity of 10-/18/ for UPT equals the most sensitive detection technology Hazards Some enzyme-based systems employ hazardous materials as part of the test UPT particles are non- hazardous Radioactive waste creates an environmental hazard and has a disposal expense